loren138/lk_cc/README.md

 If you would like to add features to this addon, feel free to fork the git-repository and/or work with me on it.
 I unfortunately have a full time job and won't be able to add features unless they are required for one of my projects, but I will do my best to provide support to those using the addon and help anyone who wants to add more features to it.

+If you are looking for a robust way to send out campaigns, check out https://www.devdemon.com/campaigns/.
+Note: It currently does not have a way to add subscribers, just to email the existing ones.

 Extension Settings
 =====================================================
 * Constant Contact Username: Your username